 |Sogok – The grilled Egyptian-spiced sausage|

-For a delicious serving of mixed meet grill, my Cairo food guide would suggest you to visit Farahat, Auf, or Abou-Tarek.
+For a delicious serving of mixed meat grill, my Cairo food guide would suggest you visit Farahat, Auf, or Abou-Tarek.

 Meat Cooked on Surface Grills